Battle of Fort Washington: Construction and defenses

 During the American Revolutionary War, Fort Washington was located at the highest point of the island of Manhattan, along a large outcropping of Manhattan schist near its northernmost tip.
 Along with Fort Lee, located just across the Hudson River atop the New Jersey Palisades, the twin forts were intended to protect the lower Hudson from British warships.

 In June 1776, American Patriot officers Henry Knox, Nathanael Greene, William Heath, and Israel Putnam examined the terrain on which Fort Washington would be located; they agreed that if the fort was properly fortified, it would be practically impossible to take.
 Later in June, the Commander-in-Chief of the Continental Army, George Washington, inspected the location and determined that the area was the key to defense of the lower Hudson.
 Shortly after Washington's survey, troops from Pennsylvania began construction on the fort under the supervision of Rufus Putnam.

 They first prepared a cheval de frise to prevent British ships from sailing up the Hudson and outflanking the U.S. position.
 For more than a month, the troops transported boulders from the heights of Manhattan to the edge of the river, where they loaded them into a collection of hulks and cribs made of timber and stretched it across the river.
 When the cheval de frise was finished, they began work on the fort.
 Little soil covered the rocky surface, so men had to haul soil up from the low ground.
 They were unable to dig the customary ditches or trenches around the fort.
 The fort was built in the shape of a pentagon with five bastions.
 The main walls were made of earth, constructed with ravelins with openings for guns from every angle.
 The fort enclosed a total of three to four acres.
-The troops built an abbattis around the fort.
+The troops built an abatis around the fort.
 After the barracks were finished in September, all the troops in the area were placed under the command of Major General William Heath.
 Washington established his headquarters near the fort.

 Supporting the fort were numerous defenses.
-Batteries were placed on Jeffrey's Hook, which extended into the Hudson, on Cox's Hill looking over Spuyten Duyvil Creek, at the north end of Manhattan controlling the King's Bridge and Dyckman's Bridge over the Harlem River and along Laurel Hill which was to the east of the Fort and went along the Harlem River (see also Fort Tryon Park).
-To the south of the fort were three lines of defense.
-The lines went through the hills and were made of trenches and foxholes.
-The first line was supported by a second line about 0.33 mi (0.5 km) to the north, and a third line was planned to be built 0.25 mi (0.4 km) north of the second.
+Batteries were placed on Jeffrey's Hook, which extended into the Hudson; on Cox's Hill looking over Spuyten Duyvil Creek; at the north end of Manhattan controlling the King's Bridge and Dyckman's Bridge over the Harlem River; and along Laurel Hill, located to the east of the Fort and along the Harlem River (see also Fort Tryon Park).
+To the south of the fort were three lines of defense made up of trenches and foxholes.
+The first line was supported by a second line about 0.33 mi (0.5 km) to the north, with a third line planned to be built 0.25 mi (0.4 km) north of the second.